 Diamonds Are Forever (1971) - Review

-Diamonds Are Forever is a crowd-pleasing entertainment of genuine spectacle and limited dramatic ambition, a film that prioritises the pleasures of Sean Connery's return to the Bond role over the dramatic sophistication and genuine thriller intelligence of the franchise's finest entries.
-Guy Hamilton's 1971 film is not the finest Bond film.
-From Russia with Love and Goldfinger surpass it in every dramatic and creative dimension.
-But as a demonstration of the franchise's capacity for spectacular crowd-pleasing entertainment, Diamonds Are Forever delivers its pleasures with a confidence and a craft that makes the experience genuinely enjoyable.
+Diamonds Are Forever is an entertainment of spectacle and limited ambition, a film that prioritises the pleasures of Sean Connery's return to the Bond role over the thriller intelligence and sophistication of the franchise's strongest entries.
+Guy Hamilton's 1971 film is not a strong Bond film in narrative terms, but it delivers its pleasures with a confidence and a craft that makes the experience consistently enjoyable.

 At a Glance